aidamaloku/Device-Shop-Checkout-Project-1/README.md

 ![Screenshot of the website](Screenshot%20-%20Project-1.png)

 I worked on some other, simpler projects as well.
-Before starting this one, my goal was to first build a solid understanding by continuing after my course at the Digital Learning Hub, which laid the foundation.
+Before starting this one, my goal was to build a solid understanding by continuing after my course at the Digital Learning Hub, which laid the foundation.
 I aimed to deepen my knowledge through YouTube tutorials and by learning from documentation.
-To avoid getting stuck in theory alone, I wanted to actively apply what I had learned through this project.
-After this project, I will aim to do all the other projects on [DevChallenges](https://devchallenges.io/challenges-dashboard)
+To avoid getting stuck in theory alone, I wanted to actively apply what I had learned through this project, which I deployed using Netlify.
+After completing this project, I plan to work on the remaining challenges on DevChallenges.
+[DevChallenges](https://devchallenges.io/challenges-dashboard)